simon-frankau/uk-general-election-2015/README.md

 easy to process.
 I looked around for easily-processed data, but couldn't find it, so I've scraped it off the BBC website instead.

-At the time I scraped it, results were incomplete, and I can make no guarantees about accuracy of the original, or my transformation of it.
+I can make no guarantees about accuracy of the original data, or my transformation of it.
+Sorry!

 With that out the way...